 Would you appreciate having data on death rates, risk factors, and other public health indicators for a state/region at the click of your mouse?
 The updated Sortable Stats 2.0 site (http://wwwn.cdc.gov/sortablestats/) provides users with easy access to extensive public healthdata on a state/region and enables comparison with other states/regions and the nation.
 Sortable Stats is an interactive database with data on 31 behavioral risk factors and health indicators.With Sortable Stats 2.0, users can:

 Research infrastructure support has been essential in developing and advancing demography and other population science across disciplinary and institutional barriers.
 Demography is an intrinsically interdisciplinary field, drawing from the academic disciplines of sociology and economics, as well as geography, anthropology, and other social, behavioral, and biomedical sciences.
 These academic disciplines are housed in a variety of academic departments and, often, across several schools or divisions within a university.

 American Community Survey (ACS) is an ongoing survey that provides data every year -- giving communities the current information they need to plan investments and services.
 Information from the survey generates data that help determine how more than $400 billion in federal and state funds are distributed each year.

-What can you do with the Locator?
+What can you do with the Atlas?